-Daydreaming is a regular part of daily life for most people.
-However, some individuals experience frequent and intrusive daydreams that can disrupt everyday tasks and their quality of life.
+Daydreaming is a regular part of daily life for many people.
+However, some experience frequent and intrusive daydreams that disrupt their everyday tasks.

-This article will discuss what maladaptive daydreaming is, how to recognize it, and how it can be managed.
+This article will discuss what maladaptive daydreaming is, how to recognize it, and how to manage it.

 In other words, brain activity in this network is at its highest when the brain is not attending to a task.
-Activity levels in the default mode network fall if the brain is required to pay attention to an external task or object.
+Activity levels in the default mode network fall if the brain starts to pay attention to an external task or object.

-The default mode network is important in producing conscious experiences and has been shown to increase in activity when someone is daydreaming.
+The default mode network is important in producing conscious experiences, and some research has shown it to increase in activity when someone is daydreaming.

-However, incidences of maladaptive daydreaming have been reported, and the condition can have an adverse impact on an individual’s daily life.
+However, maladaptive daydreaming does occur, and it can have an adverse impact on an individual’s daily life.

 - highly vivid and immersive daydreams